TimGrt/Ansible-Best-Practices/docs/development/git.md

     ```

 !!! hint
     The first time pre-commit runs on a file it will automatically download, install, and run the hook.
-Note that running a hook for the first time may be slow. but will be faster in subsquent iterations.
+Note that running a hook for the first time may be slow. but will be faster in subsequent iterations.

 #### Offline